 Dún Laoghaire-Rathdown County Council has created a civic space called Myrtle Square in front of Bloomfield’s Shopping Centre.
 The public realm works will eventually extend the full length of Convent Lane to the junction with Convent Road.

 The project aims to stimulate a vibrant streetscape which will encourage footfall in this location and throughout the town centre.
-A public consultation took place in autumn 2020, following which it was agreed at a meeting of the County Council in January 2021 to proceed to the next phase of planning.
-Full details of the project can be accessed here.

 Details of the boxes which have been painted, along with links to the artists, are available at Dublin Canvas.